 In the late 1990’s, Jay and Linda retired from the day to day law practice to concentrate full time on their two greatest passions — investing and philanthropy.

 In 2013, Jeremy Grunin, their only child, returned home to Toms River, with his wife Laura and their three children, to assist his parents with their business investments and philanthropic endeavors.
-They soon hired Tara Cunningham, who had also just returned to Toms River from a social entrepreneurial business venture in Ireland, to help formalize their philanthropic activities.
+They soon began to formalize their philanthropic activities.
 The key driving principal guiding our efforts in the first three years was to make Toms River a regional template for The Arts, Education and Healthcare.

 We realized the most significant impact we could make as a local-based and relatively new Foundation was to improve the capacity of small, medium and large non-profits in the Greater Toms River area so they would be free to make their programs both innovative and sustainable.